The Wonderworking Kursk Root Icon of the Mother of God

 Welcome to the official website of the Eastern American Diocese!

-The Eastern American Diocese is comprised of all of the parishes, missions, and monasteries of the Russian Orthodox Church Outside of Russia (ROCOR) located on the East Coast of the United States and the Caribbean Basin.
-The Diocese is ruled by the Very Most Reverend Hilarion, Metropolitan of Eastern America & New York, who is also the First Hierarch of ROCOR.
-His Eminence is assisted by two vicar Bishops, the Right Reverend Nicholas, Bishop of Manhattan, who is also the Diocesan Secretary and the Right Reverend Luke, Bishop of Syracuse.
-The Diocesan Center is located in Howell, NJ at St. Alexander Nevsky Diocesan Cathedral – the see (cathedra) of the ruling bishop of the Eastern American Diocese.
+The Eastern American Diocese is comprised of all of the parishes, missions, and monasteries of the Russian Orthodox Church Outside of Russia (ROCOR) located on the East Coast of the United States, Central America, and the Caribbean Basin.
+The Diocese is ruled by the Very Most Reverend Nicholas, Metropolitan of Eastern America & New York, who is also the First Hierarch of ROCOR.
+His Eminence is assisted by a vicar bishop, the Right Reverend Luke, Bishop of Syracuse.

 Apostolic Mission of Christ, under the Protection of the Holy Apostles